sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 - _user_ object should contain at least _firstName_, _lastName_, _email_
   and _emailVerified_ fields.
 - _options_ object contains information about how the id token should be signed and the keys required for that.
-Currently, Flex supports only RS256 signing algorithm so the _options_ object should look like this:
+Currently, Sharetribe supports only RS256 signing algorithm so the _options_ object should look like
+  this:

 ```
 { signingAlg: 'RS256', rsaPrivateKey, keyId }